serenpityzsj/ASCC-CCReID/README.md

 `--dataset_root` : replace `DATASET_ROOT` with your dataset root path

 `--save_dir`: replace `SAVE_DIR` with the path to save log file and checkpoints

+To facilitate reproduction and comparison, we release the **trained model weights** and complete training logs for the datasets.
+This includes our proposed method's SOTA performance models.
+All resources can be accessed via: [Download Link](https://pan.baidu.com/s/1dEVDaCyXCNMO0MQsabUcbA?pwd=eve5 )

 ### Evaluation